MiningSC/dostr/README.md

 ./build_and_run.sh --clearnet|tor
 ```
 Now the bot should be running and waiting for mentions.
 Just reply to its message to interact, see [Commands](#Commands).
-It relays only new tweets that were posted after you launched it.
+It relays only new messages that were posted after you launched it.

 ## Tor
 In case `--tor` is used connections to both relay and Twitter *should* be going through tor.
 But if you need full anonymity please **check yourself there are no leaks**.